 This concept was something I had to learn, so I try to give the benefit of the doubt to younger staff who send me incomplete work products.
 Of course, there are times when I ask to see something in an intermediate stage.
 And there are times when I am part of the team as well, so we have a collaborative sharing of ideas.
 But when they are working independently and I’m expecting a finished product, I’ve had to share my expectations toward their products looking like completed staff work.
 This is usually met with agreement and the quality of what I see goes way up.

-So, those staffers who are receiving PLS FIX texts at 10pm and staying up late to get them done, know that if you had done your work more thoroughly, checked it carefully, and provided your boss with completed staff work, you would probably been sleeping by the time you hit that “SEND” button in the wee hours.
+So, those staffers who are receiving PLS FIX texts at 10pm and staying up late to get them done, know that if you had done your work more thoroughly, checked it carefully, and provided your boss with completed staff work, you would probably be sleeping by the time you hit that “SEND” button in the wee hours.
 Plus, your boss would be developing a respect for you and trust in your work rather than approaching something from you in their inbox with the mindset that it is going to need a careful read and likely a re-do.